Sovrano28/Sovrano28/README.md

 * 🌍  I'm based in Ilorin, Kwara State, Nigeria.
 * 🧠  I'm learning React.js, Node.js and Tailwind CSS.
 * 🤝  I'm open to collaborating on website design and development or other interesting tech projects in general.
-* ⚡  I am also a Graphic Designer.
+* ⚡  I also do great graphic design .

 ### Skills